Whoop! The 2020 Advocate Academy Graduates

-This year’s Advocate Academy is once again a partnership with Groundwork Center’s Mobility Lab.
-Norte’s Advocacy Director, Gary Howe, will team up with Groundwork Center’s Deputy Director, James Bruckbauer, to facilitate the six-week course.
+The 2020 Advocate Academy was offered in partnership with Groundwork Center’s Mobility Lab.
+Norte’s Advocacy Director, Gary Howe, teamed up with Groundwork Center’s Deputy Director, James Bruckbauer, as facilitators.

-This year’s Advocate Academy is in partnership with Groundwork Center for Resilient Communities and is it made possible through the generous financial support by the Grand Traverse Regional Community Foundation.
+The 2020 Advocate Academy was made possible through the generous financial support by the Grand Traverse Regional Community Foundation.